samuelsurulere/samuelsurulere/README.md

 ### Hi there, my name is **Samuel** 👋!
 It is a delight to have you visiting.

 I completed a PhD in Applied Mathematics (back in early 2021) and recently transitioned to Data Science.
 During my learning process, I developed strong interests in developing data-driven solutions.
 Learning about statistical modeling, supervised and unsupervised learning really piqued my interest.
-I am currently working learning and building a project in NLP, LLMs, recommender systems.
-After completing those, I intend to work on a project related to DevOPs, MLOPs, other unstructured data and possibly graph data.
+I am currently working learning and building a project in NLP (sentiment analysis).
+After that I plan to work on recommender systems, and then a project on LLMs.
+After completing those, I intend to work on an MLOps related project.

 #### Data Science journey so far...